Tombstone, Arizona

 The now famous lawmen James, Virgil, and Wyatt Earp were early residents of Tombstone, arriving in December 1879.
 Virgil had been hired as Deputy U.S. Marshal for eastern Pima County, and in June 1881 he is also appointed as Tombstone’s town marshal.

-By 1881 the Cowboy gang was involved in numerous murders and robberies, including the attempted robbery of a stagecoach loaded with silver bullion outside of Contention City.
-Virgil Earp, with Wyatt along as a deputy, arrested some of the Cowboy members, putting the two factions on a collision course that will become the most infamous gunfight in the history of the West.
+By 1881, the Cowboy gang had been linked to numerous murders and robberies, including the attempted holdup of a stagecoach carrying silver bullion near Contention City.
+Virgil Earp, accompanied by his deputy brother Wyatt Earp, arrested several suspected Cowboy members, setting the two factions on a collision course that would culminate in the most infamous gunfight in the history of the American West.

 Tombstone Arizona